OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/ProblemSolving.rst

 **Look for special features**
 Examples include cryptogram addition problems.
-You might recognize that something on one end must be a 1, in other circumstances one of the numbers must be a zero.
+You might recognize that something on one end must be a 1, in other circumstances one of the numbers must be a 0.
 Consider the following cryptogram puzzle where you must replace the letters with numbers to make a legal addition problem.
 In this case, we should recognize two special features:
-(1) The leading digit of the answer must be a one, and (2) One of the right most digits must be a zero.
+(1) The leading digit of the answer must be a one, and (2) One of the right-most digits must be a zero.
 Recognizing these special features puts us well on the way to solving the full problem.